Health-oriented drug policy

 Understanding Harm Reduction

 Harm Reduction encompasses a range of measures aimed at reducing the risks associated with drug use.
 Practical examples include needle and syringe exchange programs, opioid agonist therapy, easily accessible HIV testing and counselling services, and drug consumption rooms.
 Equally important is the dissemination of information on safer substance use and safer sex practices for individuals using drugs.
 By prioritising individuals' needs and rights rather than morally condemning drug use, Harm Reduction measures have proven highly effective in reducing rates of HIV and hepatitis C transmission.
-These cost-effective services have been endorsed by the World Health Organization since 2004 for their success in curbing HIV infections and preventing high-risk drug use.
+The World Health Organization has endorsed these cost-effective services since 2004 for their success in curbing HIV infections and preventing high-risk drug use.

 0